 The weeds should be at 3-4 leaves stage for this herbicide to effectively kill them.

 3 days after we finished spraying our bean farm, I noted some older weeds are resistant to this herbicide.

 That’s why the manufacturer insists that you spray the weeds when they are still young.

 Another thing I noticed, it slightly injured the bean crop.
-As shown in the photo below.
+As shown in the photo in the next page.

 I expect the beans to overcome this injury and continue growing normally.